 You might think you are protecting yourself from all the pollen and allergens outside by staying inside your home, but what about the threats your indoor air quality presents to your health?
-While it is true that the outside is filled with indoor air pollutionallergens and substances which can trigger asthma attacks and irritate your allergies, what is inside your home can too.
+While it is true that the outside is filled with allergens and substances which can trigger asthma attacks and irritate your allergies, what is inside your home can too.
 There are steps you can take to reduce these indoor threats and you will read about many of them here.
 Asthma is a serious issue concerning IAQ and along any medications you currently take, these steps will help.
 As well, allergies can be averted while indoors relatively easily.

 Allergens’ Negative Indoor Air Quality Impact